Villa Laura / where the movie Under the Tuscan Sun was filmed

 Sep 10 - Sep 30

 Jun 3 - Sep 9

 - Air conditioning

 - €500/week included for heating costs.
 Anything used above this amount will be charged.

 - Chef Service is available at €35/pp dinner or €15 pp breakfast.

 - Additional services are available upon request at an extra fee: extra cleaning, cooking, laundry service.

 - Tips to staff are welcome.

-- Local head tax due in cash in Euros upon arrival.
+- Any local head tax due in cash in Euros upon arrival.

 - Security Deposit